This Is How Much Kristin Cavallari & Jay Cutler Are Worth

 Advertisement

 And despite Cutler asking for an allowance, Cavallari's husband is doing okay in the money department himself.
-In 2010, he made $7.5 million USD playing for the Chicago Bears, by 2011, had already earned over $112 million USD since the start of his NFL career, and in 2017, earned a $10-million USD base salary while playing for the Miami Dolphins.
-Celebrity Net Worth reports that Cutler was the highest paid quarterback in the league for the 2014-2015 season, and lists his personal net worth at $60 million USD.
+In 2010, he made $7.5 million playing for the Chicago Bears, by 2011, had already earned over $112 million since the start of his NFL career, and in 2017, earned a $10-million base salary while playing for the Miami Dolphins.
+Celebrity Net Worth reports that Cutler was the highest paid quarterback in the league for the 2014-2015 season, and lists his personal net worth at $60 million.

 Throughout their marriage, the Cavallari-Cutlers have lived in some fancy (and pricey) homes.
-While Cutler played for the Chicago Bears, the family had a home in Lake Forest, IL, which they sold in 2017 for $3.6 million USD — over half-a-million dollars less than what they purchased it for.
-They relocated to Nashville, where they lived until last year, when put their 20,000-square-foot, 25-room Nashville mansion on the market for $7.9 million USD.
-The couple bought a nearby hobby farm in Leiper's Fork (where they have many celebrity neighbours) for around $5.4 million USD.
-Together, the two have at least $63.5 million USD.
+While Cutler played for the Chicago Bears, the family had a home in Lake Forest, IL, which they sold in 2017 for $3.6 million — over half-a-million dollars less than what they purchased it for.
+They relocated to Nashville, where they lived until last year, when put their 20,000-square-foot, 25-room Nashville mansion on the market for $7.9 million.
+The couple bought a nearby hobby farm in Leiper's Fork (where they have many celebrity neighbors) for around $5.4 million.
+Together, the two have at least $63.5 million.
 And if Very Cavallari stays on the air, that number will definitely go up.

 Advertisement